synw/django-alapage/README.md

 `ALAPAGE_USE_JSSOR = True` : to enable the slideshows.
 Warning: you will have to run a migration if you change this setting after the first migration.

-`ALAPAGE_EDIT_MODE='code'` : if you plan to code html manualy more than in the wysywig editor.
-This will put the code editor in front and collapse the wysywig editor.
+`ALAPAGE_EDIT_MODE='code'` : if you plan to code html manualy more than in the wysywig editor: this will enable the codemirror editor.

 `'ALAPAGE_CODEMIRROR_KEYMAP'='vim'` : select your favourite keymap for codemirror editor (ex: "vim", "emacs"): default is no mapping